proophsoftware/event-machine/docs/tutorial/bonus_I.md

 What we need is a list of usernames and a reference to the building they are checked into.
 A custom projection can keep track of `UserCheckedIn` and `UserCheckedOut` events to keep the list up-to-date.

+First check in John again (in case he is checked out because you've successfully tested the `CheckOutUser` command)!

 To do that we need our own `Prooph\EventMachine\Projecting\Projector` implementation.
 Create a new class called `UserBuildingList` in `src/Infrastructure/Projector` with the following content: